stonier/vci/README.md

-## Rosinstall Index
+## VCS Repos Index

-For use with ckx_tools or simply direct to the rosinstall urls.
+For use with vcs to find, retrieve `.repos` files from an index on the internet.